DBraun/jraphx/docs/source/install/installation.rst

 **Option 2: JAX AI Stack**

-An easy way to get started is with the JAX AI Stack, which includes JAX, Flax, Optax, and other ML libraries.
-However, we don't recommend this approach yet, since we need Flax 0.11.2, and jax-ai-stack 2025.9.3 still has 0.11.1.
+An easy way to get started is with the `JAX AI Stack repository <https://github.com/jax-ml/jax-ai-stack>`__, which includes JAX, Flax, Optax, and other ML libraries.
+However, we don't recommend this approach yet, since we need Flax 0.11.2, and jax-ai-stack 2025.9.3 is pinned to exactly 0.11.1.

 .. code-block:: bash

    pip install jax-ai-stack

-For more details, see the `JAX AI Stack repository <https://github.com/jax-ml/jax-ai-stack>`__.

 Install JraphX
 --------------